okawo80085/PySignTranslater/README.md

 ## how it works

-it uses 2 neural networks, 1 for cutting the video into words and 1 for translating words. both neural networks are lstm's with one hide layer
+it uses 2 neural networks, 1 for cutting the video into words and 1 for translating words. both neural networks are lstm's with one hiden layer

 their design is not otimal and both are undertrained, but it works as a proof of concept